csailer/foresideapi/README.txt

 Open http://localhost:8000 in your browser.

 You will land on the Swagger page for the API.
-This is where you can interact with the API.

 Start by expanding GET /orders/
     Click on the "Try it Out" button